 DHA-870.
 Advanced Techniques in Applied Research.
 This is an advanced seminar on principles and techniques for designing and implementing health care and managerial research studies.
 Students will learn to critically assess the literature and develop a ”mini” dissertation proposal based on a topic of interest to them.
 The course will build on topics and research methods introduced in HAP 866 (Applied Research).
 Prerequisites: DHA-866.
 3 s.h.

 DHA-871.
 Management of Change.
 This course focuses on the leadership and management of change in an organizational setting.
 Specifically, the course seeks to help students understand the dynamic relationship between external demands for change and internal objectives to meet stakeholder demand.
 The course will focus on organizational development strategies as well as individual negotiation skills to facilitate organizational change in the healthcare setting.
 3 s.h.

 DHA-872.
-Seminar in Health Services Leadership.
+Leadership III.
 This class serves as the cumulative leadership course in the DHA program.
 You will apply the knowledge and skills you have acquired through academic literature, research and lectures as you participate in online and class discussions and exercises.
 This course will synthesize all the portions of the program and your experiences in your careers leading to potential changes and personal growth.
 3 s.h.